Skip to main content

 “Hello?”
 His voice was low, as though he was trying hard to hide his true emotions and appear stronger than he was.
 She looked up at him, silently, “Bondita’s Barrister Babu here.”
 Bondita inhaled, trying hard to control her tears in vain.

-“First of all,” Aniruddha held his left ear with his left hand, as he held the coconut shell in his right hand.
+“First of all,” Aniruddha held his left ear with his left hand as he held the coconut shell in his right hand.
 “Sorry.”
 Bondita’s brows narrowed a little as he spoke.
 “Sorry that I was not there.
-Sorry, that I didn’t understand.
-Sorry, that you went through this alone.
+Sorry, I didn’t understand.
+Sorry that you went through this alone.
 And sorry for running off like that.”Aniruddha stepped over the threshold of the bedroom, carefully stopping away from the bed.
 “And sorry that your mentor failed to be a husband.”
 Bondita shook her head.

 “No. I am sorry.”
-Tears trickled down her cheek as she let go of the coconut shell from her hand.
+Tears trickled down her cheek as she let go of the coconut shell in her hand.
 “Sorry, I let you down.”

 “Bondita.”
 Aniruddha placed the shell down as he rushed to hold her in his arms, “You didn’t let me down.
 You made me believe what I had envisioned could be true.”